 06.02 Performance Review Scheduling.

-The time to complete the LPR process should be approximately 8 weeks from the time staff is initially notified to begin the assessment process until the LPR etter is transmitted to the licensee.
+The time to complete the LPR process should be approximately 8 weeks from the time staff is initially notified to begin the assessment process until the LPR letter is transmitted to the licensee.
 An example of a generic schedule is provided in Exhibit 1, "Scheduling for LPR Activities."

+For licensees with an LPR public/safeguards meeting, the LPR letter should be sent to the licensee at least 30 days in advance of the meeting.
+All public/safeguards meetings should be held within the first 6 months of the calendar year to the extent possible.

+For licensees without an LPR public/safeguards meeting, the LPR letter should be sent to the licensee approximately 8 weeks from the time staff is initially notified to begin the assessment process.

-The assessment period for the LPR process is established by the NRC based on 04.02. shall coordinate the scheduling of licensee performance reviews with the program office to minimize undue impacts on the workloads of the participating organizational units.
+The length of the assessment period for the LPR process is established by the NRC based on Section 04.02 and is published in the LPR letter.
+DFRSS shall coordinate the scheduling of licensee performance reviews with the program office to minimize undue impacts on the workloads of the participating organizational units.

-Program Adjustment Review. and/or may conduct Program Adjustment Reviews as defined in 04. to recommend to the Director, DFM adjustments to the inspection program as necessary for any emergent licensee issues in the performance assessment period
+Program Adjustment Review.
+DFRSS and/or DORS may conduct Program Adjustment Reviews as defined in Section 04.06 to recommend to the Director, DFM adjustments to the inspection program as necessary for any emergent licensee issues within the performance assessment period.

 06.03 Program Description.

-shall notify participants of the initiation of the LPR process. shall communicate the schedule of LPR Activities, Part 1, LPR Assessment to all applicable staff and management in , DFM, with assigned due dates for each activity.
-Exhibit 1 provides an example of an LPR chedule.
+DFRSS shall notify participants of the initiation of the LPR process.
+DFRSS shall communicate the schedule of LPR Activities, Part 1, LPR Assessment to all applicable staff and management in DFRSS, DFM, and DORS with assigned due dates for each activity.
+Exhibit 1 provides an example of an LPR schedule.

-The senior inspector (SI), with assistance from DFM counterparts, shall confirm all relevant inspection data is properly documented in Reactor Program System (RPS).
-The SI shall conduct an inspection plan verification to ensure that the inspection plan for the calendar year is entered into RPS and is current.
+The DFRSS senior project inspector (SPI), with assistance from DFM counterparts, shall confirm all relevant inspection data is properly documented in Reactor Program System (RPS).
+The SPI shall conduct an inspection plan verification to ensure that the inspection plan for the calendar year is entered into RPS and is current.

-The applicable Branch shall conduct the initial review of each fuel cycle licensee's performance.
-The points of contact for each facility’s LPR assessment should be designated by the Chief that has oversight responsibility for the fuel facility.
+The applicable DFRSS Fuels Oversight Branch shall conduct the initial review of each fuel cycle licensee's performance.
+The points of contact for each facility’s LPR assessment should be designated by the DFRSS Chief that has oversight responsibility for the fuel facility.
 The points of contact should begin compiling enforcement information applicable to the assessment period for each facility undergoing LPR assessment.
-The points of contact should begin to develop the LPR acility ssessment ackage, as presented in Exhibit 2 and with guidance in Section 06.04, for each facility undergoing review.
+The points of contact should begin to develop the LPR facility assessment package, as presented in Exhibit 2 and with guidance in Section 06.04, for each facility undergoing review.

-Supporting references (e.g., inspection report numbers, event report numbers) and a succinct summary shall be specified for each issue in the LPR acility ssessment ackage.
+Supporting references (e.g., inspection report numbers, event report numbers) and a succinct summary shall be specified for each issue in the LPR facility assessment package.

 Outside of the LPR process, significant safety and safeguards performance issues should be identified and addressed in a timely manner through the normal inspection and enforcement process.
 Within the context of the LPR, if significant issues need to be addressed at a higher management level, then staff and Chiefs should recommend management involvement.

-The SI shall evaluate the licensee’s performance in regard to the Agency Action Review Meeting (AARM) evaluation criteria given in Management Directive (MD) 8.14, Agency Action Review Meeting, Section F. Chief shall determine, in coordination with DFM, if it is appropriate to recommend the licensee for AARM.
-This information is not required to be entered into the LPR acility ssessment ackage.
+The SPI shall evaluate the licensee’s performance in regard to the Agency Action Review Meeting (AARM) evaluation criteria given in Management Directive (MD) 8.14, “Agency Action Review Meeting,” Section F. The cognizant DFRSS Fuels Oversight Branch Chief shall determine, in coordination with DFM, if it is appropriate to recommend the licensee for AARM.
+This information is not required to be entered into the LPR facility assessment package.